 James Branch Cabell was born at his grandmother’s home in Richmond, Va., on April 14, 1879 — two years after the last federal troops withdrew from the South and Reconstruction ended.
 He lived 79 years, passing away on May 5, 1958 — four years after the Supreme Court decision Brown v.
 Board of Education ruled that racial segregation in public schools was unconstitutional.

-To understand this writer’s “life and times” consider that Cabell’s life spanned the economic depression and Panic of 1893, the disillusionment of the Great War, the establishment of woman suffrage, the Roaring ’20s, the moral sternness of Prohibition (and its repeal), the Great Depression, the rise of global totalitarianism and World War II and the beginnings of racial equality and the civil rights movement.
+To understand this writer’s life and historical context, consider that Cabell’s life spanned the economic depression and Panic of 1893, the disillusionment of the Great War, the establishment of woman suffrage, the Roaring ’20s, the moral sternness of Prohibition (and its repeal), the Great Depression, the rise of global totalitarianism and World War II and the beginnings of racial equality and the civil rights movement.
 Cabell was schooled in Lost Cause mythology and Victorian social expectations, but was deeply attached to family and friends who were considered liberal reformers: Beverley Bland Munford and Mary-Cooke Branch Munford, Walter Russell Bowie and Ellen Glasgow among them.